Treasury - the perfect addition to your skill set

 Businesses must raise money to pay for what they need to run that business.
 Treasury knows how and where to raise money and how to get this money, together with the money from profits, to where it needs to be.
 Treasury knows how to invest spare cash safely.
 It understands the risks a business faces and how to measure and respond to them.
 Treasury is a key enabler of business strategy and driver of shareholder value.

-What is the difference between accountancy and treasury?
+What's the difference between treasury and accountancy?

 Treasury is not accountancy, however the two complement each other perfectly.